-There are eight separate federal and state statutes that may guarantee leave time or partial wage replacement for workers under certain circumstances.
+Not including New Jersey’s Paid Sick Leave Law, there are eight separate federal and state statutes that guarantee leave time or partial wage replacement for New Jersey workers.
 Employers in New Jersey many be covered under the Americans with Disabilities Act (ADA), the federal Family and Medical Leave Act (FMLA), New Jersey Family Leave Act (NJFLA), New Jersey Family Leave Insurance (NJFLI), New Jersey Law Against Discrimination (NJLAD), New Jersey Security and Financial Empowerment Act (NJ SAFE Act), the New Jersey Temporary Disability Benefits (TDB) law, and the New Jersey Workers’ Compensation Act (WCA).
-(Local sick leave ordinances may also apply.)

 The interplay of these various laws poses significant challenges for employers and is a source of confusion for many human resources managers across the state.
-This document sets forth pertinent information concerning the NFLI, the NJFLA and the FMLA (similar documents can be found at www.njbia.org to provide general information on other laws).
+This document sets forth pertinent information concerning the NFLI, the NJFLA and the FMLA (similar documents can be found at www.njbia.org to provide general information on other laws including paid sick leave).

 —New Jersey Family Leave Insurance (NJFLI) Law—